satyagupte/satyagupte.github.io/_posts/2024-09-11-related-products-recommendations.md

 - Features that enable personalization.
 We can look at the user’s recent interactions to come up with a vector.
 If the vector is in the same embedding space, a dot product between the product and user vector is a good feature for personalization

-To train, the (re) ranking model, logistic regression where we use clicks and impressions to predict click-through rate and then rank by that probability is the standard approach.
+To train, the (re) ranking model, logistic regression where we use clicks and impressions (as binary labels) to predict click-through rate and then rank by that probability is the standard approach.
 This probability if well calibrated can also be multiplied by profit margins or price to maximize expected revenue.

 ## Pitfalls in Evaluation

 When working on a new “algorithm”, it’s very tricky to measure its effectiveness.
 There is already an “old algorithm running”, and all user interactions are influenced by these recommendations.

 For offline evaluation, we can train the model on some historical sessions and measure the hit rate on recent test sessions.
 But remember that the users in the historical sessions can only interact with what is recommended by the “old” algorithm.
-This feedback loop means that the hit rate only measures how similar the new algorithm is to the old one.
+This **feedback loop means that the hit rate only measures how similar the new algorithm is to the old one**.
 There is no way around this problem and we use offline evaluation only to weed out the really bad choices.
 For example, we can experiment with different negative sampling ratios in word2vec to rule out certain configurations if they have very poor hit rates.

 For the online A/B test, we want to take a few versions of the same algorithm (with different hyperparameters for example).
 However, the feedback loop continues to bite us and make measurements difficult.